-- 1. Development Contribution provisions for the Wattle Grove Cell 9 Local Structure Plan (LSP) are governed by the Wattle Grove Cell 9 Development Contribution Plan (DCP) which is generally reconsidered each year in a report prepared for Council adoption (Development Contribution Plan Report).
-The purpose of this report is for Council to consider the outcome of a review of the DCP as presented to Council in the Development Contribution Plan Report (February 2019) (Attachment 1) and to seek Council endorsement to advertise the same for public comment. - 2.
-The Development Contribution Plan Report (February 2019) provides a slight decrease in the Development Contribution Rate from \$26,588 per lot to \$25,836 due primarily to reducing the rounded contingency on infrastructure related works from 10% to 5% as a result of further detailed design and a reduction in the estimated cost for Hale Road upgrades. - 3.
-It is recommended that Council advertise the proposed Development Contribution Plan Report (Attachment 1) for the purpose of public comment for a period of not less than 28 days by post to the affected landowners.
+- 1. The purpose of this report is for Council to consider the outcome of the annual review of the Wattle Grove Cell 9 Development Contribution Plan (DCP) Report and advertise the updated contribution rate for public comment. - 2.
+The review to the DCP Report has resulted in a slight decrease in the contribution rate from \$26,588 per lot to \$25,836.
+This is due primarily to reducing the rounded contingency on the infrastructure related works from 10% to 5% as a result of further detailed design and a reduction in the estimated cost for Hale Road upgrades. - 3.
+It is recommended Council advertise the proposed DCP Report (Attachment 1) for the purpose of public comment for a period of not less than 28 days by post to the affected landowners.